-IA Status: Compliant Assessment Rating: N/A (Impact Analysis Equivalent) PIR Required: No Regulatory Burden: \$19.7 million per year The ACCC's retail deposits inquiry identified that many deposit holders have not received increasing returns in line with rising interest rates because of low levels of customer engagement.
+IA Status: Compliant Assessment Rating: N/A (Impact Analysis Equivalent) PIR Required: No Regulatory Burden: \$19.7 million per year The ACCC's retail deposits inquiry identified that many deposit holders have not received increasing returns

+The ACCC's retail deposits inquiry identified that many deposit holders have not received increasing returns in line with rising interest rates because of low levels of customer engagement.
 Moreover, the market has developed products that feature requirements which customers often do not fulfil.
 The ACCC's home loan price inquiry identified that many households with a home loan are unlikely to switch and there is a concentration of customers who pay more for their mortgage than if they were to move to a different product or competitor.